mosip/inji-certify/docker-compose-esignet/README.md

 ## Overview

-This is the docker-compose setup to run esignet UI and esignet-service with mock identity system.
+This is the docker-compose setup to run esignet UI and esignet-service.
 This is not for production use.

 ## What is in the docker-compose setup folder?

-1. "app" folder holds the Dockerfile required to build custom artifactory-server.
-This artifactory server will host all the files under app/static folder.
-All the i18n bundles, dummy softhsm conf, signin-with-esignet button plugin files are served from this server.
-2. "config" folder holds the esignet and mock-identity system properties file.
+1. "config" folder holds the esignet properties file.
-3. "docker-compose.yml" file with esignet and mock-identity-system setup with other required services
+2. "docker-compose.yml" file with esignet setup with other required services
-4. "init.sql" comprises DDL and DMLs required by esignet and mock-identity-system.
+3. "init.sql" comprises DDL and DMLs required by esignet.
-5. "loader_path" this is esignet mount volume from where all the runtime dependencies are loaded to classpath.
+4. "loader_path" this is esignet mount volume from where all the runtime dependencies are loaded to classpath.
 If any new esignet plugins to be tested should be placed in this folder and respective plugin configuration should be updated in config/esignet-default.properties.

 ```Note: Refer https://docs.esignet.io/integration to know how to create custom plugins to integrate.```